-Guru Accounts on the Pro, Team, Corporate, or Enterprise Editions can set up SAML-based single sign-on (SSO), giving your team access to Guru via an identity provider (IDP) of your choice.
+Guru Accounts on the Enterprise Edition can set up SAML-based single sign-on (SSO), giving your team access to Guru via the identity provider (IDP) of your choice.

-If you use Okta, we have an official Okta app, searchable on their app page.
+If you use Okta, we have an official Okta app that is searchable on their app page.

 Step 1: Set up Connection with your Identity Provider